yoelmatveyev/Izhora/README.md

 JMP $l

-The assembler is work in progress and is likely to contain various bugs.
-See working examples, which include:
+The assembler is work in progress and contains various bugs, but it does work.
+See examples, which include:

-Versions of "Hello World" using direct and indexed addressing

-128-bit factorials (using a carry propagated between 4 variables)
+Versions of "Hello World", including one that uses loops and a nested subroutine that moves a given RAM area of arbitrary length to another location.
+The same subroutine example is used for the following 256-bit programs.

+Output 256-bit factorials in binary, adjustable to any length of n words.

+Output 256-bit Fibonacci numbers in binary, adjustable to any length of n words.

+Output  256-bit powers of 10 in binary, adjustable to any length of n words and powers of x.

-Primes (using a primitive repetitive substraction loop, skipping even numbers)
+Output primes in binary, using a primitive repetitive substraction loop, skipping even numbers.

-Fibonacci numbers